 - Discovering ways to fill your own love tank and that of your partners,

-- Recognising the external stresses and distractions which effect your relationship
+- Recognising the external stresses and distractions which affect your relationship

-- Exploring the masculine and feminine parts of yourself, your upbringing, birth order, your parent's relationship and how these all affect your relationship in a profound manner.
+- Exploring the masculine and feminine parts of yourself, your upbringing, birth order, your parent's relationship, and how these all affect your relationship profoundly.

 WHO SHOULD CONSIDER RELATIONSHIP THERAPY?

 Couples who commit to working on their relationship create a much stronger bond and loving connection.
-The process can be intense, yet profoundly rewarding.
-It is important to really understand the problems and perspectives of either person.
-Most couples are looking to find a real action plan and a way through their problems, to make changes that have a positive impact and a real sense of hope for their relationship.
+The process can be intense yet profoundly rewarding.
+It is crucial to really understand the problems and perspectives of either person.
+Most couples are looking for a concrete action plan and a way through their issues to make changes that have a positive impact and real hope for their relationship.
 The relationship doesn't have to feel like it's at rock bottom.
-Developing an understanding of each other in a supportive and facilitated environment is healthy for any relationship.
-You may have a specific concern you wish to work through or a general feeling that something doesn't quite feel met or resolved.
+Understanding each other in a supportive and facilitated environment is healthy for any relationship.
+You may have a specific concern you wish to work through or a general feeling that something needs to be met or resolved.
 Relationship therapy is broad and helpful for all relationships.

-Through exploring your values, beliefs and conditioning you will unlock why your relationship may fall repetitively into crisis.
-There are many factors that contribute to why your relationship is not where it originally was.
-Until you have both gone down the path of self-enquiry you will continue to point the finger at your partner when problems arise and you will feel inner and outer turmoil.
+Exploring your values, beliefs, and conditioning will unlock why your relationship may fall repetitively into crisis.
+Many factors contribute to why your relationship is not where it originally was.
+Until you have both gone down the path of self-inquiry, you will continue to point the finger at your partner when problems arise and feel inner and outer turmoil.

 How do things go wrong?

 As couples settle into the contentment of love in their everyday life, they cease to fan the flames of desire.
 They have forgotten that a great fire requires air.
-Great relationships need effort, healthy respectful space, discipline, passion and spontaneity.
-Through the business of life, many couples put their relationship under their work, under their children, under their friends and even under their pets.
-Relationships can provide the greatest joy and also the deepest suffering and agony.
+Great relationships need effort, healthy, respectful space, discipline, passion, and spontaneity.

 Usually, when the spark diminishes, these behaviours may appear:

-- Frequent arguments, or a repeated argument about the same issue(s)
+- Frequent arguments or repeated discussions about the same issue(s)